NicolasOmar/typescript-practice/README.md

 npm start
 ```

-## Repo Structure & what i learned in each exercise
+## Repo structure & what i learned in each exercise
  - Basics (`1-basics` folder)
    - Create, code and compile a `.ts` file into javascript
    - Understanding of `Core Types` like `number`, `string`, `boolean`, `array` and `object`